#Egress Auth

 HTTPS Trust Material#

-When a credential rule uses TLS interception such as protocol: https, protocol: grpc, or protocol: tls with tlsMode: terminate-reoriginate, Sandbox0 provides the netd MITM CA to sandbox containers as read-only trust material:
+When a credential rule uses TLS interception such as protocol: https, protocol: grpc, or protocol: tls with tlsMode: terminate-reoriginate, Sandbox0 provides the netd MITM CA to sandbox containers and configures procd-managed processes to trust it automatically.

 - File: